hotosm/docs/docs/projects/tools-summary.md

 Again, the mapping can be crowdsourced, but more likely organised by NGOs / govs.

-The FMTM mapping could also provide a feedback loop to TM, helping to validate that features were mapped correctly.
+The FieldTM mapping could also provide a feedback loop to TM, helping to validate that features were mapped correctly.

 > As with TM, another tool, StreeComplete, can help with this & may be
 > part of the solution.
 >
-> However, FMTM allows mapping to be done **collaboratively**.
+> However, FieldTM allows mapping to be done **collaboratively**.

+#### ChatMap

+- A simple tool for collecting data in a group messaging chat (WhatsApp, Signal, etc), then exporting and parsing the collected data onto a web map.
+- 'Data' in this context may be descriptive text, photos, videos, or audio taken at a particular field location.